By: Chris ⎜ Last updated

 The Voss Gondol departs directly from the train station platform.
 Step off the train, walk thirty metres, and you're rising up to Mount Hanguren for wide views over Vangsvatnet lake and the surrounding peaks.
 If adrenaline is your thing, Voss is Norway's extreme sports capital (skydiving, paragliding, whitewater rafting).

-Fleischer's Hotel sits right next to the station, steps from the platform.
-The building dates back to the 1860s, with the Swiss-chalet exterior going up in 1889.
-Fifth-generation family operation.
-The grand dining room has crystal chandeliers, dark wood panelling, and tall windows looking out over the lake.
+Fleischer's Hotel is located right next to the station, just a few steps from the platform.
+The building dates back to the 1860s, with the Swiss-chalet exterior going up in the late 1800s.
+The hotel is a fifth-generation family operation.
+The grand dining room has dark wood panelling, and tall windows looking out over the lake.
 Not every room matches the lobby's promise, though.
-Book a lake-view room in the historic wing.
-Those have the best proportions, the best light, and the views over Vangsvatnet.
-There's a pool, sauna, and a proper bar with a deep wine cellar downstairs.
-The location is unbeatable if you're arriving by train, and the building has genuine weight to it.
-Some rooms in the newer wings feel tired by comparison.

 Where to eat